BioAmelie/ISnorm_lili/README.md

 gene_dis<-calculate.dis(mat=mat,detection_rate=0.9,ncore=4)
 ```
 The function `calculate.dis` returns a symmetrical matrix containing the distance between genes.
 It requires 3 parameters.
 The parameter `mat` specifies expression matrix, which is a numeric matrix containing expression values, with each row representing one gene and each column representing one cell.
 The parameter `detection_rate` specifies threshold to filter genes; `detection_rate=0.9` means genes without at least 90% cells having nonzero expression will not be included in further analyis.
 The parameter `ncore` specifies the number of cores used in parallel.<br><br>
 This is the most time-consuming step in ISnorm and generally will take several minutes.
 Utilizing multiple cores can reduce the running time.
-The running time depends on the number of genes after filtering.
-You can manually check the number of genes using the following command:
+The running time mainly depends on the number of genes retained after filtering.
+You can manually check it using the following command:
 ```{r }
 sum(apply(mat,1,function(x) sum(x>0)/length(x))>0.9)
 ```
-If you have a dataset with low sparsity (eg. more than 5000 genes included after filtering), you can set `detection_rate=0.95` to filter more genes, which can help reduce the running time.
+If the running time is too long, you can set `detection_rate=0.95` or other higher values to filter more genes.
 But we recommand `detection_rate=0.9` as it works well for all the datasets we've tested.<br><br>
 Next we use DBscan algorithm to predict IS genes:
 ```{r }
 spike_candidate<-dbscan.pick(dis=gene_dis,ngene=(1:floor(nrow(gene_dis)/25))*5,solution=100)